Expand the below content for information about maintaining your H-1B status.

 H-4 and Employment

-H-4 and School
+H-4 and Study

-There are currently no restrictions on study for H-4 dependents.
+There are no restrictions on study for H-4 dependents.
 They may study full time or part time.

 How to Obtain H-4 Status for your Dependent